nicolasbeauvais/lari18n/readme.md

 - [X] Make it work with vars in translation string
 - [X] Handle the Lang::choice method
 - [ ] More productivity with the Lari18n overlay
-  - [ ] Automatically go to the next string after a successful translation
+  - [X] Automatically go to the next item after a successful translation
-  - [ ] Show the current element differently
+  - [X] Show the current element differently
 - [ ] Use a filter to activate the plugin for admin / translator only
 - [ ] Handle new translation key added to a locale (translation upgrade)
 - [ ] Create a configuration file